influxdata/telegraf/plugins/outputs/kafka/README.md

   ## The maximum number of times to retry sending a metric before failing
   ## until the next flush.
   # max_retry = 3

+  ## When true, metrics will be sent in one message per flush.
+Otherwise,
+  ## metrics are written one metric per message.
+  # batch = false

   ## Optional TLS Config
   # tls_ca = "/etc/telegraf/ca.pem"